Ventajou/Nitrate/README.md

 It will take a little while because the Orchard source code is downloaded and compiled.
 But once done, you'll have an Orchard environment ready for customization.

-For development, keep using the normal Orchard solution file in Visual Studio: `.\Orchard\src\Orchard.sln` that's actually a symbolic link to the real file which has been copied under your source folder by Nitrate during the initial setup.
+Using Visual Studio
+---

+If you set the `$DAT_CopySolution` setting to `$true` in your configuration file, Nitrate will move the Orchard solution file to the Source directory and create a symbolic link to it from `.\Orchard\src\Orchard.sln`.
 To create modules and themes, use the Nitrate commands `create-modules` and `create-theme`, they call the corresponding Orchard codegen commands but they also move the files into your source folder and automatically create symlinks.
+The main issue with this method is you will have some manual tweaking to do if you want to update Orchard later.

+The default setting does not perform that copy, the idea being that you may want to create your own solution file and just add the Orchard core solution inside a solution folder by using Visual Studio's _add existing project_ feature.
+It will be easier to upgrade Orchard, but you will have to manually add the new projects you create from the command line.

 File Organization
 ---